informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 ## Module Structure

 In addition to its core functionalities, `IbcTransfer` maintains a record of tokens minted on a rollup created by the transfer module.
-You can see detailed of this structure [here](https://github.com/informalsystems/sovereign-ibc/blob/4e37dc4bb88624765384d1662549c00e991acc4a/modules/sov-ibc-transfer/src/lib.rs#L20-L50) in the `sov-ibc-transfer` crate.
+You can see details of this structure [here](https://github.com/informalsystems/sovereign-ibc/blob/4e37dc4bb88624765384d1662549c00e991acc4a/modules/sov-ibc-transfer/src/lib.rs#L20-L50) in the `sov-ibc-transfer` crate.

 Specifically, `IbcTransfer` manages two essential maps:

 - `minted_token_name_to_id`: This map links the token name to its corresponding token ID for tokens created by IBC.
-It is used during minting and burning processes to check if that the token exists and to obtain the necessary ID for these operations.
+It is used during the minting and burning processes to check if the token exists and to obtain the necessary ID for these operations.

 - `minted_token_id_to_name`: This map connects the token ID to its corresponding